West Donegal Township, Pennsylvania

-West Donegal Township is a township in northwestern Lancaster County, Pennsylvania.
+West Donegal Township is a township in northwestern Lancaster County, Pennsylvania, United States.
 The population was 8,870 at the 2020 census.

 History

 The township derives its name from Donegal, a town in Ireland.
 The original township of Donegal was organized by the court of Chester County in 1722, and was one of the two townships which composed Lancaster County at the time of its erection in 1729.
-On the 24th of June, 1838, a division was effected, whereby the old township was constituted into two townships, to be separately and distinctly recognized as East Donegal and West Donegal.
+On June 24, 1838, a division was effected, whereby the old township was constituted into two townships, to be separately and distinctly recognized as East Donegal and West Donegal.

 R.E.
 Pierson Quarry Controversy

 R.E.
 Pierson Materials is a corporation from New Jersey that has a location in Rheems, a town in West Donegal.
 They are recently facing controversy for expanding their quarry into thirty acres of farmland.

 A council meeting was recently held in which over 12 people spoke against the rezoning of the farmland.
 Margaretta S. Lisi of Heisey Quarry Road was one of them.
 She stated that she was "flabbergasted" about the matter.
 Her 12-year-old grandson, Ben Koser, urged Pierson not to "take away the magic of the farmland."
 Erik Hume, representing Pierson, falsely claimed that the rezoning would be further away from any residences than the current quarry.
 A resident was heard mocking Hume during the meeting and was asked by a board member to stop.
 “The windows shake and rattle,” said Jennifer Pollock, a resident living near the rezone area.
 Margaretta's lawyer, Veronica Morrison of the Mette, Evans & Woodside law firm, repeatedly claimed that the hearing was not advertised correctly.
 Township solicitor Josele Cleary argued back that it was advertised correctly.
 The matter ended up being tabled, and it will be heard about again as soon as next month.

 As of October 2021, It has been decided by the council that the thirty acres of land will be expanded.
 Chairman Douglas Hottenstein, Treasurer Eric Kreider, and Member Ralph Horne voted in favor of R.E.
 Pierson.
 Vice-Chairman Roger Snyder was the only member to vote against the quarry.
 Secretary Philip Dunn was absent from the meeting.